DaraHoy/building-a-mean-app/angular-walkthrough-annotated.md

 </summary>
 <br>
 ```
-To avoid confusion between routes meant to serve html, and routes whose purpose it is to render our app's data as JSON
+To avoid confusion between routes meant to serve html and routes whose purpose it is to render our app's data as JSON
 ```
 <br>
 <br>